 Talented Thai jewelry designer Patcharavipa Bodiratnangkura is one of the hottest names in the contemporary jewelry design scene.
-Her love of earthy organic lines and surprising material contrasts can be seen from her sleek boutique design to the coconut shells in her fine jewelry.
+Her love of earthy organic lines and surprising material contrasts can be seen in her sleek boutique design to the coconut shells in her fine jewelry.
 Born into an illustrious family of inventors, developers, and philanthropists, the designer began crafting jewelry at the age of thirteen, drawing inspiration from her family’s life, legacy, and travels.

-Patcharavipa studied at Chelsea College of Art and Design’s art foundation program in London and then embarked on her Jewellery Design training at Central Saint Martins.
-She is also a certified gemologist from the Graduate Diamonds Programme of the Gemmology Institute of America (GIA) and the Coloured Stones Programme at the AIGS, the Asian Institute of Gemological Sciences in Bangkok.
+Patcharavipa studied at Chelsea College of Art and Design’s art foundation program in London and then embarked on her Jewelry Design training at Central Saint Martins.
+She is also a certified gemologist from the Graduate Diamonds Program of the Gemmology Institute of America (GIA) and the Coloured Stones Programme at the AIGS, the Asian Institute of Gemological Sciences in Bangkok.
 In 2016, she launched her eponymous brand which is stocked in the influential retailer Dover Street Market, London.
 With her atelier based in Bangkok, Patcharavipa embraces the legend of Thai craftsmanship.

 Patcharavipa started off the year with a striking new collection titled “Clues Sepper S/S2021,” a portmanteau for salt and pepper.
 The collection created during lockdown presents a series of black, grey, white, and salt and pepper diamonds inspired by the porthole designs of French metal worker Jean Prouvé.

 Can you give me some background on your journey before launching your eponymous brand?